jmiao24/personal_website/content/me.md

 ---
-title: "About Me"
+title: "About Me-Jiacheng Miao"
 date: 2020-07-19
 ---

 ![alt text](https://github.com/jmiao24/personal_website/blob/master/content/avatar.JPG?raw=true)

 ## Background
-Jiacheng Miao is a 1st year PhD student in Biomedical Data Science working with Prof. [Qiongshi Lu](http://qlu-lab.org/) at UW-Madison.
-He received his Bachelor's degree in statistics from Nanjing University, in 2019.
+I am a 1st year PhD student in Biomedical Data Science working with Prof. [Qiongshi Lu](http://qlu-lab.org/) at UW-Madison.
+I received his Bachelor's degree in statistics from Nanjing University, in 2019.

-His current research interests include statistical genetics especially robust inference on gene-environment interactions, social genomics, population genetics and causal inference.
-The ultimate goal of his research is to use statistics to gain new insights into the genetic architecture of complex traits and diseases.
+My current research interests include statistical genetics especially robust inference on gene-environment interactions, social genomics, population genetics and causal inference.
+The goal of my research is to use statistics to gain new insights into the genetic architecture of complex traits and diseases.

 ## More about me